 Parking: Midweek parking at the Mansfield Station can be limited due to the local commuters.
-We recommend taking an UBER (application on your Iphone/Android that has a ride come to your location) or taking a taxi service (Foxboro Taxi (508) 369-9333).
+We recommend taking an UBER (app on your Iphone/Android that has a ride come to your location).
 On weekends there is ample parking.
 There are 800+ parking spaces and payment is accepted via a mobile app (PayByPhone) for lot #1588.